 THIS DATE IN HISTORY: Jan.
 4

-1984: Wayne Gretzky matches his NHL career high for points in a game by scoring four goals and assisting on four others for the Edmonton Oilers in a 12-8 victory against the Minnesota North Stars at Northlands Coliseum.
+1984: Wayne Gretzky matches his NHL career high for points in a game with eight, scoring four goals and assisting on four others for the Edmonton Oilers in a 12-8 victory against the Minnesota North Stars at Northlands Coliseum.

 1988: Borje Salming of the Toronto Maple Leafs becomes the first Europe-trained player to appear in 1,000 NHL games.
 He has two assists in a 7-7 tie against the Vancouver Canucks at Maple Leaf Gardens.
 Salming also becomes the fifth player to appear in 1,000 games with the Maple Leafs.

 1990: Mario Lemieux breaks a Pittsburgh Penguins record by extending his point streak to 29 games.
 His two assists help the Penguins defeat the Canucks 4-3 at Civic Arena.

 1992: Mike Gartner has a goal and an assist for the New York Rangers to become the 33rd NHL player with 1,000 career points.
 The milestone comes during a 6-4 road loss against the New Jersey Devils.